wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.1.4 =
+Update recommended.
+A few bug fixes

+= 2.1.3b =
+Update required when using the minified assets

 = 2.1.3 =
 WP Ultimate Recipe has improved page load speeds after this update.